elastisys/compliantkubernetes-apps/migration/v0.18.x-v0.19.x/upgrade-apps.md

     This will update the curator retention to the new configuration way.
     This script is only relevant if you have overridden the defaults.

+1. Run the migration script `remove_deleted_rules_prometheus_alerts.sh` to remove the old Prometheus rules and alerts from both clusters
+> **_WARNING:_** this will "hide" all the alerts until you run the `bin/ck8s apply` and recreate the rules and alerts

+1. Run migration script `remove_old_metrics_server.sh`

+    This will remove the old metrics-server components from the clusters.

 1. If using User Alertmanager: Run migration script: `user-alertmanager-run.sh`

     This will remove User Alertmanager, update the user namespaces and role bindings, and reinstall User Alertmanager with the default configuration.